-Benefits Description You pay Organ/tissue transplants (cont.) - Severe combined immunodeficiency Plan designated transplant network (see Centers of - Severe or very severe aplastic anemia Excellence page 60) for organ/tissue transplant - Phagocytic deficiency diseases (e.g., myelogenous leukemia) facility: 10% of the Plan allowance (No deductible) - Amyloidosis , • Autologous bone marrow transplants (autologous stem cell support) and autologous peripheral stem cell support for: PPO: 20% of the Plan allowance (No deductible) subject to a maximum payable of \$400,000 per transplant (no catastrophic coverage) - Acute lymphocytic or non-lymphocytic leukemia Non-PPO: 100% of all charges (no catastrophic - Advanced Hodgkin's lymphoma coverage) - Advanced non-Hodgkin's lymphoma Providers outside the 50 United States: 10% of the - Advanced neuroblastoma Plan allowance (No deductible) - Testicular, mediastinal, retroperitoneal and ovarian germ cell tumors - Breast cancer - Multiple myeloma - Epithelial ovarian cancer - Amyloidosis Autologous tandem transplants for: - Recurrent germ cell tumors (including testicular cancer) - Multiple myeloma (recurrent or de novo) Note: We cover related medical and hospital expenses of the donor when we cover the recipient.
+Benefits Description You pay Organ/tissue transplants (cont.)
+Note: We cover related medical and hospital expenses of the donor when we cover the recipient.
 You are a recipient when you surgically receive a body organ(s) transplant.
 You are a donor when you surgically donate a body organ(s) for transplant surgery.
 Transplant surgery means transfer of a body organ(s) from the donor to the recipient.
-Note: The Plan has special arrangements with facilities (Centers of Excellence) to provide services for tissue and organ transplants (See page 60).
+Note: The Plan has special arrangements with facilities (Centers of Excellence) to provide services for tissue and organ transplants (see page 61).
 The network was designed to give you an opportunity to access providers that demonstrate high quality medical care for transplant patients.
 We also may assist you and one family member or caregiver with travel and lodging arrangements if you use one of our Centers of Excellence.
 Your physician can coordinate arrangements by calling a case manager in the Plan's Medical Management Department at 1-800-593-2354.
 For additional information regarding the transplant network, please call this number.
-Not covered: All charges • Donor screening tests and donor search expenses, except those performed for the actual donor • Services or supplies for, or related to, surgical transplant procedures for artificial or human organ transplants not listed as covered Transplants not listed as covered • Services or supplies for, or related to, surgical transplant procedures performed at non-PPO facilities

-Benefits Description You pay Anesthesia Professional services provided in: PPO: 10% of the Plan allowance (No deductible) Hospital (inpatient) Non-PPO: 30% of the Plan allowance and any Hospital outpatient department difference between our allowance and the billed Skilled nursing facility amount (No deductible) Ambulatory surgical center Providers outside the 50 United States: 10% of the • Office Plan allowance (No deductible) Note: Anesthesia rendered by a dentist only in relation to covered oral and maxillofacial surgery is also covered (see Oral and maxillofacial surgery this Section).
+Not covered: Plan-designated transplant network (see Centers of Excellence page 61) for organ/tissue transplant facility: 10% of the Plan allowance (No deductible) PPO: 20% of the Plan allowance (No deductible) subject to a maximum payable of \$400,000 per transplant (no catastrophic coverage) Non-PPO: 100% of all charges (no catastrophic coverage) Providers outside the 50 United States: 10% of the Plan allowance (No deductible) Donor screening tests and donor search expenses, except those performed for the actual donor Services or supplies for, or related to, surgical transplant procedures for artificial or human organ transplants not listed as covered Transplants not listed as covered Services or supplies for, or related to, surgical transplant procedures performed at non-PPO facilities Anesthesia Professional services provided in: PPO: 10% of the Plan allowance (No deductible) Hospital (inpatient) Non-PPO: 30% of the Plan allowance and any Hospital outpatient department difference between our allowance and the billed Skilled nursing facility amount (No deductible) Ambulatory surgical centerOffice Providers outside the 50 United States: 10% of the Plan allowance (No deductible) Note: Anesthesia rendered by a dentist only in relation to covered oral and maxillofacial surgery is also covered (see Oral and maxillofacial surgery this Section).